 - Slotted spoon

 - 1 teaspoon apple pie spice

 - 4 large golden delicious apples with peel, cut into 1/2 inch wedges

-- Pulse for 3-second increments until the mixture is combined and there are no visible cornstarch clumps; set aside until step 5.
+- Pulse for 3-second increments until the mixture is combined and there are no visible cornstarch clumps.
+Set aside.

-- In a large skillet over medium heat add the remaining 2 cups of apple juice, butter, apple pie spice, and a pinch of salt and place the apples in an even layer in the pan.
+- In a large skillet over medium heat, add the remaining 2 cups of apple juice, butter, apple pie spice, and a pinch of salt, and place the apples in an even layer in the pan.

-- Bring the juice mixture to a simmer, and adjust the temperature to keep the heat at a simmer, and cook the apples until they are fork tender, turning them every couple of minutes, for a total of 10-15 minutes.
+- Bring the juice mixture to a simmer, and adjust the temperature to keep the heat at a simmer, and cook the apples until they are fork-tender, turning them every couple of minutes, for a total of 10-15 minutes.
 Be careful not to over-cook the apples because they will turn mushy!

 - Use a slotted spoon to remove the apples from the pan, leaving most of the apple juice in the pan.
 Place the apples in a bowl while you make the sauce.